KeithIMyers/chromiumos-docs/security_review_howto.md

 ## Life of a security review

+This section describes how we use launch bug labels to determine the status of a given launch bug and its progression through various states.
+It's useful context for feature owners to be able to request reviews and supply information properly and to clarify expectations on what should happen next at any point in time.
-Chrome OS security team members will use the following process when handling a feature launch bug for the upcoming milestone:
+Similarly, Chrome OS security team members find a detailed description of their role and responsibility in the review process:

-1. Look at the launch bug.
-Is the *Launch-Security* flag set to *ReviewRequested*?
-If not, the feature might not be ready for review.
-Feel free to point out in the launch bug that a design doc with a "Security considerations" section filled out will speed up the review process.
+1. The process only kicks off once the *Launch-Security* flag set to *ReviewRequested*.
+If the feature isn't marked as such, it might not be ready for review.
+Feature owners are responsible for setting *ReviewRequested* and should make sure to supply a design doc with a "Security considerations" section before doing so.
-2. If the *Launch-Security* flag is set to *ReviewRequested*, check for a design doc.
-If there isn't one, ask for one.
-Flip the *Launch-Security* flag to *NeedInfo*.
+2. If the *Launch-Security* flag is set to *ReviewRequested*, the first thing the security reviewer will do is check for a design doc.
+If there isn't one, they will generally ask for one and flip the *Launch-Security* flag to *NeedInfo*.
 The feature owner should flip the flag back to *ReviewRequested* when the design doc is ready for review.
-3. If the design doc doesn't have a *Security Considerations* section, ask for one.
+3. If the design doc doesn't have a *Security Considerations* section, the security reviewer may ask for one.
 Offer a link to the [review framework] as a guide for how to write that section.
 Flip the *Launch-Security* flag to *NeedInfo*.
 The feature owner should flip the flag back to *ReviewRequested* when the design doc is ready for re-review.
-4. Use the [review framework] to evaluate if the feature is respecting security boundaries, handles sensitive data appropriately, etc. It's often also a good idea to consider existing features, in particular their security design and trade-off decisions made in previous reviews.
+4. The security reviewer should use the [review framework] to evaluate if the feature is respecting security boundaries, handles sensitive data appropriately, etc. It's often also a good idea to consider existing features, in particular their security design and trade-off decisions made in previous reviews.
-5. If any security-relevant aspects are unclear or if there are concerns, communicate this back to the feature owner via design doc comments and comment on the launch bug to clarify the security review status.
+5. If any security-relevant aspects are unclear or if there are concerns, the security reviewer should communicate this back to the feature owner via design doc comments and comment on the launch bug to clarify the security review status.
 Flip the *Launch-Security* flag back to *NeedInfo*.
-6. Surface controversial design/implementation choices or aspects you're unsure about in the weekly Chrome OS security team meeting.
-Rely on the rest of the team to suggest useful alternative angles and to provide historic context and high-level guidance on Chrome OS security philosophy.
+6. Security reviewers are encouraged to surface controversial design/implementation choices or aspects you're unsure about in the weekly Chrome OS security team meeting.
+This is useful so the rest of the team can suggest useful alternative angles and to provide historical context and high-level guidance on Chrome OS security philosophy.
-7. If necessary, iterate with the feature owner to resolve any questions or concerns.
+7. If necessary, the security reviewer and feature owner will iterate to resolve any questions or concerns.
 Use whatever means of communication seems most appropriate to make progress.
 For simple questions, document comments or email threads will work.
 For in-depth discussion of product requirements, design choices, and implications on security assessment, it's usually better to ask for a meeting.
 Note that it is generally the responsibility of the feature owner to drive the review process to a conclusion.
 However, the security reviewer should strive for clear communication on what remains to be addressed at any point in the process.
 As you have probably realized by now, the *Launch-Security* flag gets flipped between *NeedInfo* and *ReviewRequested* as the review progresses, always keeping track of who's responsible for the next action.
-8. We're aiming to acknowledge a *ReviewRequested* flag within seven days.
-    This doesn't mean the review needs to be completed in seven days.
-    *ReviewRequested* means "the feature team has done everything they thought they had to, and now they need input from the security team".
+8. We're aiming to acknowledge a *ReviewRequested* flag for the upcoming milestone within seven days.
+This doesn't mean the review needs to be completed in seven days. *ReviewRequested* means "the feature team has done everything they thought they had to, and now they need input from the security team".
 It doesn't mean "we solemnly swear the feature is 100% complete".
 Therefore, what we're aiming to do within seven days is to unblock the feature team by letting them know what the next step is.
 As explained in this list, the next step could be more documentation, or an updated or more robust implementation.
 In any of those cases, or if the feature is not really ready for review, flip the review flag to *NeedInfo* and explain what's missing.
-9. Once everything looks good, flip the review flag to *Launch-Security-Yes*.
-    Document conclusions and aspects that were specifically evaluated in the security review in a bug comment.
-You can use the [review framework] to structure this.
-The information in the comment is useful for future reference when consulting previous security review decisions for guidance.
+9. Once everything looks good, the security reviewer should flip the review flag to *Launch-Security-Yes* and document conclusions and aspects that were specifically evaluated in the security review in a bug comment.
+The [review framework] section is useful to structure this.
+The information in the comment is intended for future reference when consulting previous security review decisions for guidance.
 Also, in case aspects of a feature are later found to cause security issues, it's useful to understand whether these aspects surfaced in the security review and the reasoning behind review conclusions.
-Note that the purpose is *not* to blame reviewers in case they have missed problems, but to help our future selves understand how we can improve the process as needed (for example by adding specific items to watch out for to the [review framework]).
+Note that the purpose is *not* to blame security reviewers in case they have missed problems, but to help our future selves understand how we can improve the process as needed (for example by adding specific items to watch out for to the [review framework]).
-10. In case the review reaches an impasse, don't just mark *Launch-Security-No* as we're committed to engage productively as much as we can.
-Instead, surface the current state of things and bring in relevant leads to figure out a way forward.
+10. In case the review reaches an impasse, the security reviewer shouldn't just mark *Launch-Security-No* as we're committed to engage productively as much as we can.
+Instead, the current state of things should be surfaced and relevant leads be consulted to figure out a way forward.

 ## Review framework - things to look at